freeCodeCamp/freeCodeCamp/README.md

 ## freeCodeCamp.org's open-source codebase and curriculum

-[freeCodeCamp.org](https://www.freecodecamp.org) is a friendly community where you can learn to code for free.
-It is run by a [donor-supported 501(c)(3) charity](https://www.freecodecamp.org/donate) to help millions of busy adults transition into tech.
+[freeCodeCamp.org](https://www.freecodecamp.org) is a beginner-friendly community where you can learn to code for free.
+It is run by a [donor-supported 501(c)(3) charity](https://www.freecodecamp.org/donate) to help millions of busy individuals (13 years old and older) transition into tech.
 Our community has already helped more than 40,000 people get their first developer job.

 Our full-stack web development and machine learning curriculum is completely free and self-paced.
 We have thousands of interactive coding challenges to help you expand your skills.